 Lynn: A lot of professionals also say “as long as he’s not threatening to kill himself or anyone else, he has the right to be psychotic.”
 I used to go along with them and say the same thing.
 But some important psychiatrists, such as Dr. Darold Treffert and Dr. E. Fuller Torrey, disagree.
-Eventually I followed them because they made sense.
+Eventually I followed them because they made sense [click here to read Lynn’s thoughts about the culture of psychiatric treatment].
 Someone with heart disease does not have the “right” to have unstable blood pressure.
 Someone with end-stage dementia does not have the “right” to be completely disoriented.

 You raise an interesting point about the validity of written material, but it seems that the more significant barrier to Levi getting the help he needed was restrictive inpatient criteria.